-Lord Rama is much more than an historical person.
-He represents an inner connection of all humanity to the universal Self.
+Sri Rama is much more than an historical person.
+He represents the inner connection of humanity to the universal Self, Paramatman.
 Sita Devi is not a merely an extraordinary woman but the universal creative power manifesting through all of nature, Parashakti.
 Without understanding these deeper meanings, we will misinterpret the magnificent story of the Ramayana.

-Human life, though karmically bound to physical reality, is part of an infinite consciousness working through all of the nature.
-Developing that unbounded awareness and its complementary compassion is the real teaching behind such sacred depictions as Rama and Sita and their magical life story.
+Human life, though karmically bound to physical reality, is part of an infinite consciousness working through the whole of life.
+Developing that unbounded Self-awareness and its complementary compassion is the real teaching behind the sacred depictions of Rama and Sita and their magical life story.

 Sita and Rama as the Dual Cosmic Powers

-Trying to understand Rama and Sita in human terms reflects a limited perception and bondage to Maya, the realm of outer appearances.
-This does not mean that Rama and Sita had no human existence, but as manifestations of a transcendent reality.
-Rama as an avatar represents our highest spiritual potential.
+Trying to understand Rama and Sita in mere human terms reflects a limited perception and bondage to the realm of outer appearances.
+This does not mean that Rama and Sita had no human existence, but lived as incarnate manifestations of the transcendent reality.

-Rama and Sita are not merely two separate individuals.
-Sita is Rama’s feminine reflection.
-Rama is Sita’s power of action.
+Rama and Sita are not two separate individuals.
+Sita is Rama’s feminine counterpart, like Shiva and Shakti, Vishnu and Lakshmi.
 Their physical manifestation reflects a deeper unity between the two.
 They are like the Sun and Moon, fire and water, earth and sky, consciousness and bliss.
-Their energies are all pervasive within and without, a universal metaphor.
+Their energies are all pervasive within and without, holding the entire fabric of existence.

-Yet Rama and Sita do have an historical aspect in the ancient solar dynasty of kings and sages.
-Rama and Sita are part of the history and culture of India and Asia, now extending to the entire world.
-The real question behind the Ramayana is not whether monkeys could speak or if Rama and Sita are politically correct by today’s opinions, but how we can live a higher truth.
-Valmiki in the Ramayana is asking us to awaken a poetic and yogic insight, much like the Vedic rishis, but through a portrayal that appeals to young and old alike, and embraces all nature and humanity.
+Rama and Sita are prominently mentioned in India’s ancient history in the solar dynasty of kings and sages.
+Yet Rama and Sita are an essential part of the greater history and culture of India and Asia, now extending to the entire world.
+The Ramayana is asking us to awaken a poetic and yogic insight, like the Vedic Rishis, in a magical story that appeals to young and old alike, and embraces all nature and humanity.

 The Ramayana revolves around Sita.
 Who is Sita?
 Sita is born of a furrow in the ground.
 She is one of the ayoni-jas or those not born of the womb.
 She is discovered by King Janaka during his yearly ceremonial plowing of the fields.
-Yet King Janaka is not a mere ordinary king either.
-He was the greatest philosopher king of ancient India, equal to the rishis.
+Yet King Janaka is not an ordinary king either.
+He was the greatest philosopher king (Rajarshi) of ancient India, equal to the Rishis.
 The Upanishads contain his profound dialogues with the sage Yajnavalkya.

-To honor Rama we must strive to live a life of dharma and sadhana.
+To honor Sri Rama we must strive to live a life of dharma and sadhana.
 We must be open to the space of cosmic consciousness beyond our biased human intellect and its conceited opinions.
-To do this we must become Sita and make our lives into a vision and a sacrifice.
+We must honor the role of Sita and make our lives into a vision and a sacrifice.
 We must sharpen our intellect as Lakshman to discern the eternal from the transient.
-We must awaken our inner Hanuman and direct our prana to attempt the highest and leap beyond our limitations.
-We must overcome our own Ravana, the intractable ignorance and ego urges within us.
+We must awaken our inner Hanuman and direct our prana to leap beyond all outer limitations.
+We must overcome our own inner Ravana, the intractable ignorance and ego urges within us.